 In this article, I've listed 24 different tips to help you conquer your fear of public speaking.
 Everybody's different, though.
 Not every tip is necessarily going to work for every person.
 The best way to use the list is to pick out the tips that you think most likely to work for you and try those first.
 (Be honest, don't just pick the ones you think will be the easiest to do.)
 Then, you can move on to try other public speaking anxiety tips.

-Also, if you want to take these tips further, be sure to download our free eBook: The Complete Guide to Making Great Presentations.
+To take these tips further, download our free eBook: The Complete Guide to Making Great Presentations.
 It'll help you master the complete presentation process.

 to Get Over Your Fear of Public Speaking